Monday, August 31, 2009

 We originally planned on getting another SUV.
 Our first car as a couple was a 1998 Honda CR-V. But a few months before we had the baby, we sold it off and drove a Toyota Rav-4.
 We recently gave it up and now we're in search for a sedan.

 We thought that if we were to consider a Toyota, we'll go for the Corolla Altis 1.6E.
 Manual transmission, where you'll have more control.
 Toyota has problems, though, with the production.
 Units are getting sold fast and so right now, we'll have to wait for a unit to be available.
 It retails at around P780k excluding LTO registration, Insurance, O.M.A (One month deposit) and Processing Fee.
-The next end to the 1.6E is the 1.6G (available in manual and automatic transmission), which retails at around P833k.
-But we found a good deal from closing the sale with an old friend who works for the Toyota Branch we were eyeing on getting a unit from.
+The next to the 1.6E is the 1.6G (available in manual and automatic transmission), which retails at around P833k.
+But we found a good deal from an old friend who works for the Toyota Branch we were eyeing on getting a unit from.

-For my family, one of the most important things to consider when buying a vehicle is the rate.
+For us, one of the most important things to consider when buying a vehicle is the rate.
 Whoever offers the best terms and whichever can accommodate a stroller, a car seat and an active baby, wins.
 The driving experience comes with it, still.
 But then if we think about it, they're all wheeled and can take you places, anyway.

 We decided on the Corolla Altis 1.6E.
 We're releasing it first thing in the morning.